Samsriddhi/Samsriddhi/README.md

 1. A web-app to detect and identify faces out of an image/video: https://github.com/Samsriddhi/Web-App-for-Face-Detection-and-Recognition-
 2. Creating a FastAPI webapp to predict yogasanas- https://github.com/Samsriddhi/ZenFlo
 3. Using tkinter to visualise sudoku for BFS and Backtracking to solve sudoku: https://github.com/Samsriddhi/Sudoku-Solver-python-BFS-and-Backtracking-
+4. OOP in C: N-Queens problem with UI in C using backtracking and heuristics: https://github.com/Samsriddhi/NQueens/tree/main

 ## DSA and Algorithm optimization 🌿 :
 1. Solving Sudoku using BFS, DFS, Backtracking, UCS, Greedy, A Star : https://github.com/Samsriddhi/Sudoku-Solver-python-BFS-and-Backtracking-
 2. Estimated the Hubble Constant using Bayesian Statistics and MCMC algorithm- https://github.com/Samsriddhi/Hubble 3.Comparing rsampling(Near Miss, Undersampling, Oversampling) and classifiers for binary classification data in Credit Card Fraud Detection ROC-AUC .98 Using Undersampling and Oversampling (SMOTE), Logistical Regression (comparitive analysis of SVC, Tree, KNN ) evaluated using Grid Search CV  : https://github.com/Samsriddhi/creditcard-fraud-detection
+4. N-Queens problem with UI in C using backtracking and heuristics: https://github.com/Samsriddhi/NQueens/tree/main